rightson/shell-dev-env/README.md

 Introduction
 ===================

-`shell-dev-env` is a configurable shell environment framework for Linux/OSX.
+`shell-dev-env` is a configurable shell environment framework for Unix-like environment such as Linux and OSX.

-It can help developers to configure and organize rc files for Bash, Csh, Zsh, vimrc, screerc, tmux.conf in a simple way.
+It can help developers to configure and organize rc files for Bash (.bashrc), Csh , Zsh, .vimrc, .screerc and tmux.conf in a simple but structural way.

 Installation